Analyzing Forge Global (FRGE) and Its Rivals

 |2.49

-Forge Global presently has a consensus price target of $3.48, suggesting a potential upside of 118.55%.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 29.70%.
-Given Forge Global’s higher probable upside, research analysts clearly believe Forge Global is more favorable than its competitors.
+Forge Global presently has a consensus price target of $3.23, suggesting a potential upside of 89.71%.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 29.97%.
+Given Forge Global’s higher possible upside, equities analysts clearly believe Forge Global is more favorable than its peers.

 Summary

-Forge Global competitors beat Forge Global on 10 of the 13 factors compared.
+Forge Global peers beat Forge Global on 10 of the 13 factors compared.

 Forge Global Company Profile